jennatnguyen/CheckerFrameWorkProj/README.md

-# MemoryManager
+The CheckerFramework Nullness checker is incorporated within the build.gradle file.

-to run the application:
+In order to build the file: ./gradlew build
- java MemMan 10 32 sampleInput.txt
+In order to run the file: ./gradlew run